-I started going to the gym at the start of the year, but I’m really sorry to say that even after 10-months of consistently working out 3-4 times a week, nothing much has changed in my body.
-Like you would not see the expected progress given the large amount of time and effort I dedicated in exercising.
+I started going to the gym at the start of the year, but I’m really sorry to say that even after 10 months of consistently working out 3-4 times a week, nothing much has changed in my body.
+Like you would not see the expected progress given the large amount of time and effort I dedicated to exercising.
 I should be buff by now, but I’m not losing fat or gaining muscle that I’m supposed to.
 It seems to be so easy for everybody else in the gym, but why wasn’t anything happening to me?
 I’m clearly still doing a lot of things wrong and through this piece, I hope you guys can help me figure them out so I could get better results moving forward.

 It was Time to Level Up

 Basically starting from scratch with no fiber of a muscle, the Beginner’s full-body workout routine that I started off with proved to be effective.
-It acquainted me with a lot of work-outs I’ll be using more of later on and slowly sculpted my body to be ready for more torture.
+It acquainted me with a lot of workouts I’ll be using more of later on and slowly sculpted my body to be ready for more torture.
 I’ve gotten a lot stronger, lifting heavier loads and doing more reps than I barely could before.
-My back and shoulders got broader, my chest got wider, my stomach tighter and arms firmer.
+My back and shoulders got broader, my chest got wider, my stomach tighter and my arms firmer.
 I’m not sure if you agree, but here are the pictures from January of this year to March and then, June.

 I’ve certainly come a long way and it was time to level things up by trying Dr. Workout Fitness’s Intermediate work-out

-From 3 times a week to 4 and more exercises focused on certain muscle groups per day, it was certainly a challenge and I was super up for it.
+From 3 times a week to 4 and more exercises focused on certain muscle groups per day, was certainly a challenge and I was super up for it.
 Watching Youtube videos on proper forms for lifting and maximizing the equipment in the gym, I’ve slowly familiarized myself with the new routine.
-It took a couple of visits to get the work-outs correctly and not struggle as much completing reps.
+It took a couple of visits to get the workouts correctly and not struggle as much completing reps.
 After some time, I managed to get a hang of it.
 Yes, it was going to be more demanding, but doesn’t that just make it more fun?
 I loved how sore my body would feel every after work out and crave the feeling if I went too many days without it.

 I Grew to Love the Gym

 Even when I crawled myself to get to the gym, I always find myself geared to get through each work right when I’m all warmed up.
 You have the strength to power through your laziness.
-Breathe properly, drink lots of water, wipe off that sweat and go again.
+Breathe properly, drink lots of water, wipe off that sweat, and go again.

-Gym was a place for me to start off a day right.
+The gym was a place for me to start off a day right.
 Depending if it’s a weekday or a weekend, I would either go before my desk job or whatever time I get out of bed if there’s no work.
 Then, onward I go to a coffee shop for hours long of writing and brainstorming.
 The sense of accomplishment of not only sticking to your commitment but successfully completing a routine boosts your motivation to be productive for the rest of the day!

-I was Working Too Hard for Nothing
+I was Working Out Too Hard for Nothing

 Waking up early in the morning and walking to the gym 4 times a week, doing cardio and 10-12 other work-outs depending on the day, 3 sets each.
 Isn’t that just exhausting?
 I was also beginning to notice how much longer I was spending in the gym per visit.
 I’m guessing 3 hours is too much?